51Degrees/specifications/device-detection-specification/usage-examples.md

 ## Introduction

-This document contains descriptions of device detection use-cases along with c# examples.
+This document contains descriptions of Device Detection use-cases along with C# examples.

-Many of these examples build on the concepts established in the pipeline specification, so it may be helpful to first become familiar with the [usage examples](../pipeline-specification/usage-examples.md) there.
+Many of these examples build on the concepts established in the Pipeline specification, so it may be helpful to first become familiar with the [usage examples](../pipeline-specification/usage-examples.md) there.

-## Create a device detection pipeline
+## Create a Device Detection Pipeline

-There are several different ways that a pipeline might be created.
+There are several different ways that a Pipeline might be created.
 However, once created, usage must be as similar as possible.
-In particular, a cloud pipeline must be a drop-in replacement for an on-premise pipeline for performing device detection and querying the results.
+In particular, a cloud Pipeline must be a drop-in replacement for an on-premise Pipeline for performing Device Detection and querying the results.

-Creating an on-premise device detection pipeline in code:
+Creating an on-premise Device Detection Pipeline in code:

 ```c#
 var deviceDetectionEngine = deviceDetectionHashEngineBuilder